-I currently serve as Editor for Communication Research.
-I was formerly an Associate Editor for Management Communication Quarterly and on the editorial boards of a number of other top communication journals.
-I am also regularly interviewed and quoted in media outlets including ABC News, New York Times, Wall Street Journal, Washington Post, and WNYC’s Leonard Lopate show, as well as international media sources.
-I conduct intercultural and global teams consulting and training in multinational organizations such as Xerox and Alcoa and for professional audiences.
-Before my academic career, I worked in consumer market research in Prague, Czech Republic for a number of years.
-I have also lived in Germany and Austria.
-I was a visiting professor at the University of Western Australia business school in 2013 while on sabbatical in Perth, Australia.
+Professor Gibbs is currently Editor of Communication Research and was formerly Associate Editor for Management Communication Quarterly, as well as serving on the editorial boards of a number of other top-tier communication journals.
+Her research has also won major awards such as the W. Charles Redding Dissertation Award and the Human Relations Article of the Year Award, as well as top paper awards from national and international conferences.
+She teaches courses in Organizational Communication, Communication Technology, and Intercultural Communication at the undergraduate and graduate levels and has been gratified to receive several awards for her teaching and mentoring.
+She has conducted intercultural and global teams consulting and training in multinational organizations such as Xerox and Alcoa and for professional audiences.
+She has given many invited talks and is quoted regularly in national media outlets including ABC News, New York Times, Wall Street Journal, Washington Post, and WNYC’s Leonard Lopate show, as well as international media sources.
+Before her academic career, she worked in consumer market research in Prague, Czech Republic for four years.
+She has also lived in Germany and Austria, and was a visiting professor at the University of Western Australia business school in 2013 while on sabbatical in Perth, Australia.